 What Are Optical Illusions?

-Technology has made optical illusions more accessible for graphic artists.
+Technology has made optical illusions more accessible for graphic artists than ever before.
 As a result, more and more brands are using them everywhere from billboards and commercials to package design and promotional products.
-Just take a look at iridescent promotional products and your brain will get all fuzzy in the best way!
+Just take a look at iridescent items and your brain will get all fuzzy in the best way!

 Ads can be interpreted in many ways, but no matter what, you want people to pay attention.
-That’s why it’s smart to incorporate optical illusions.
+That’s why it’s smart to incorporate optical illusions in your marketing.

 Some notable brands have found success playing with our minds in visually-stimulating billboards, truck ads, and commercials.

-Here are 10 companies that do it right!
+Here are 10 companies that have used optical illusions:

-The company wanted to appeal to kids specifically by showing a strong young man moving buildings with his milk machismo.
+Ananda Milk, a dairy supplier in India, wanted to appeal to kids by showing a strong young man moving buildings with his milk machismo.

 The illusion works on a grand scale.
-People who see the building in Mumbai India, whether it’s tourists or residents, will see the ad and immediately think of Ananda Milk.
+People who see the building in Mumbai, whether it’s tourists or residents, will immediately be curious to know more about the company.

 You want to know your toothpaste will make your teeth shiny and strong.
 Formula Toothcare found the right formula by using an illusion to make it seem like the man in the ad is biting the billboard.